Ericq8/redistricting_sc_final_project/README.md

 ### Citation

-We referenced the jupyter notebooks on the class "AI for Redistricting" during maup cleaning, running markov chain, and generating outlier histograms and marginal box plots.
+- Referenced the jupyter notebooks in the class of "AI for Redistricting" during maup cleaning, running markov chain, and generating outlier histograms and marginal box plots.
+- Referenced the Github Repo https://github.com/vrdi/shortbursts-gingles/tree/main/state_experiments for running short burst.